 - Philosophy Statement

-Sullivan has devoted his career to promoting landscape architecture as an art form.
-His work, which illustrates the delicate balance between humans and nature, has been exhibited in galleries throughout the United States, Canada, and Italy.
-Sullivan’s site-specific environmental installations incorporate optical devices such as the Claude Mirror, Spectra Scope, and Camera Obscura to heighten the observer’s perception of the landscape.
+Chip Sullivan is a landscape architect and artist who maintains a lifelong commitment to the exploration of the garden as a sustainable environment.
+He devotes his career to promoting landscape architecture as an art form.
+Chip has expounded on the meaning and perception of landscape through innovative forms of pedagogy, representational techniques, and writing.
+The philosophy and application of sustainable design, through art and ecology, has been a constant topic lectured upon throughout Asia, Europe, and North America.
+His graphic work, illustrating the balance between humans and nature, has been exhibited in galleries throughout the world.
+Chip’s site specific environmental installations incorporate optical devices such as the Claude Mirror, Spectra Scope and Camera Obscura to heighten the observer’s perception and insight of landscape.

 - Courses Taught